byceps/byceps/docs/installation_docker/index.rst

 </installation/index>`, BYCEPS can be run from Docker_ containers,
 orchestrated by `Docker compose`_.

-.. important:: This guide assumes you are using Docker Compose V2, which can be installed with the Docker engine.
+.. important:: This guide assumes you are using Docker Compose V2.
+If you are still using V1, replace ``docker compose`` with ``docker-compose`` before running commands that include it.
-    See `Dockers guide`_ on how to install

 Since there is no official Docker image for BYCEPS at this point, you have to build one yourself.